groceries

 - Hi Mart (133 Barrack St, Perth)

 If you want to find a more specialised korean grocery, then it's time to move on to Hi Mart, conveniently located a few steps from Loi's.
 They're more expensive than Loi's, but they almost exclusively sell korean stuff.
-This is where I buy kombu.
-It's also where I buy my favourite brand of kimchi "Fresh Perth Kimchi" produced in Myaree, WA.
+This is another place that stocks kombu and "Fresh Perth Kimchi".

 - Seoul Mart (544 Hay St, Perth)

 The entrance to the shop is at Pier St, around the corner.
-This is another place where I find kombu, but like Hi Mart, it's not always stocked with it.
+Another place where I find kombu, but like Hi Mart, it's not always stocked with it.
 Kombu is really hard to find, for some reason.
-This place also stocks Fresh Perth Kimchi.
+They also stock Fresh Perth Kimchi.

 Related Posts with Thumbnails